Meet the Team

 I have contributed to research at the University of Hawai’i at Manoa’s School of Ocean, Earth Science, and Technology, where I worked on 3D modeling of lesser-known icy satellites.
 This experience refined my computational modeling skills and broadened my knowledge of planetary science.
 Through the Earth Planets ‘Ike Kuleana program, I explored fundamental geoscience concepts, such as superposition and spectroscopy.
 Additionally, as an intern at Oceanit Engineering Laboratories, I helped code autonomous robots designed to collect beach and water data for a coastal restoration initiative, a project that has reinforced my interest in environmental sustainability.

-Currently, I am researching chitosan films and their potential role in the development of sustainable polymers with the EcoBioMaterials Design Lab.
-Chitosan, a biodegradable and non-toxic biopolymer derived from crustaceans, offers several applications as a sustainable alternative to conventional plastics.
+Currently, I am working with Liat developing novel, benign additives for plastics.
 Outside of academics, I am on the Northeastern University’s club gymnastics team and am a founding member of Recess Room, a student organization focused on providing structured relaxation time for college students to unwind and de-stress.

 Undergraduate Student (CV)